PureScript type bridge

 Tuple, Haskell’s records, and PureScript’s records, which only have a slight

-difference in syntax, and so on.
+difference in syntax, etc.

 In these cases, all that one needs to write is, for example,